 Cash Out Refinances Can Hurt Your Score

 Pulling cash out of your home with a refinance results in a larger loan balance, which means you have more debt on your credit report.
 This will mean a higher level of credit utilization and a higher monthly payment, so your credit score could be pushed lower.
 Generally, the more credit being used, the higher risk to creditors, even if you never miss a payment.
-Learn more about cash-out refinance rules for 2023.
+Learn more about cash-out refinance rules.
 It always makes sense to weigh the benefits and risks with a home equity loan and refinance for cash out.

 Overall, a refinance of your mortgage should have a good enough reason behind it to outweigh any negative credit score problems.
 See also low credit score mortgage options.
 So think about why you are refinancing your loan first before any worry about your credit score.